tep/zstash/README.md

     zstash get /colors/prompt/primary/hostname

-however, since the setting's namespace is defined with a pattern, you could also fetch '/colors/prompt/alternate/hostname' or (using the second pattern) '/colors/my-custom/thing/hostname' and still get the same value.
+...however, since the setting's namespace is defined with a pattern, you could also fetch '/colors/prompt/alternate/hostname' or (using the second pattern) '/colors/my-custom/thing/hostname' and still get the same value.